brettstack/civ6-play-by-cloud-turn-notifier/README.md

 # Civilization VI Turn Notifier

 A hosted service for Civilization VI's Play By Cloud game format, for notifying players in Discord when it's their turn.
-Simply create a Webhook in your Discord Channel, and use this URL `https://civ.halfstack.software?discordWebhookUrl=DISCORD_WEBHOOK_URL` in your Civilization VI game settings, replacing `DISCORD_WEBHOOK_URL` with the URL from your Discord Webhook.
+Simply create a Webhook in your Discord Channel, and use this URL `https://api.civ.halfstack.software/webhook?gameId=GAME_ID` in your Civilization VI game settings..

 Having issues?
 Reach out to me on Twitter [@AWSBrett](https://twitter.com/AWSbrett) or open a GitHub Issue.